jzymet/RecommenderComparison/README.md

 Simple recommenders such as content-based recommenders and collaborative filters have different strengths and weaknesses, affecting how relevant their recommendations are to users.

-Data scientists have turned to <I>hybrid recommenders</I>—in which multiple simple recommenders are combined—to surmount weaknesses displayed by any component recommender in isolation.
+Data scientists have turned to <I>hybrid recommenders</I>, in which multiple simple recommenders are combined, to surmount weaknesses displayed by any component recommender in isolation.

 A variety of data scientists, in a number of prominent articles on Towards Data Science, use a weighted average between the collaborative and content-based approaches, without comparing this approach to other hybrid approaches—e.g., switching between content and collaborative recommendation.